 I want to acknowledge The Forgiveness Project, by Marina Cantacuzino, that I read with resistance in September 2018.
 I don’t know if I will ever be able to forgive the man who sexually assaulted my daughter and caused her death, or the Homicide detective, who blamed my daughter for her death, and ignored her disability as a vulnerability for sexual assault/homicide.
 This book has a full range of positions on forgiveness.
 By reading it, I was able to begin to shift my attention, away from anger/bitterness/defeat/despair, to the possibility that one day the remedy from helping bereaved families might be greater than my pain and devastation.
 In September 2018, that felt impossible.

-I also want to acknowledge the importance of the Black Lives Matters movement and the BC Minister of Health apologizing to Indigenous people for anti-Indigenous racism in the healthcare system, in 2020.
+I want to acknowledge the importance of the Black Lives Matters movement and the ongoing rising awareness in 2021 of the mass unmarked graves of Indigenous children on formal residential school lands in Canada.
 It helped me to articulate the systemic discrimination of my daughter’s mental health disability in the Justice System, which was a barrier to accessing justice for Guinnevere.
-This is not something that can be forgiven, as systemic discrimination has to be broken down by being exposed, dismantled, changed, with education and new policies.
-There has to be accountability and consequences for continued discrimination.
+This is not something that can be forgiven, as systemic discrimination has to be broken down by being acknowledged, dismantled, changed, with education and new policies.
+There has to be apology, accountability and consequences for past and continued discrimination.